-In level 1 cooking one of the first thing we talk about is how to understand a recipe.
-See, the thing is, if you understand how to read a recipe and how to do what the recipe tells you, you can cook!
+In level 1 cooking one of the first thing we talked about was how to understand a recipe.
+See, the thing is, if you understand how to read a recipe and how to do what the recipe tells you, you can cook.
 This muffin recipe supports and exemplifies that statement – let me explain.